Gemorroj/wapinet/README.md

   * remove the `web/bundles/acmedemo` directory;

-  * remove the `security.providers`, `security.firewalls.login` and
-    `security.firewalls.secured_area` entries in the `security.yml` file or tweak the security configuration to fit your needs.
+  * empty the `security.yml` file or tweak the security configuration to fit your needs.

 What's inside?
 ---------------